7flux/endless-runner/README.md

 1. Space.
 Contains: planets, star(s), civilians, pirats, aliens, gamer-like characters, asteroids, unknown objects🆕, nebula(misterious star smoke), abandoned pieces, artefacts

 2. Planet.
-Space-rangers like. you can visit shop, own ship (some crafting would be awesome) 2.1. unlike original game, planets should be enhanced, so stations become unrelevant.
-Personally in last addon I hated the fact science labs could easily be destroyed, and you stack with no options to discover, heal exotic weapons, etc.
+Space-rangers like. you can visit shop, own ship (some crafting would be awesome).
+2.1. unlike original game, planets should be enhanced, so stations become unrelevant.
+Personally in last addon I hated the fact science labs could easily be destroyed, and you stack with no options to discover, heal exotic weapons, etc. At least player should not depend on Research / War station.
+Would be nice to create his own.

-3.
+3. Ship.
+Depending on ship, you may or may not have specific weapons or equipments.
+Their types would share similarities with Механоидьі game.
+So will weapons & equipments.
+Light, heavy, rockets (unlimited, but with very slow re-charge).

+Goes on...